PrEP, PEP and PEPSE

 If taken as recommended, PrEP is highly effective at preventing HIV infection.
 It will reduce the chance of getting HIV by at least 99.99%.

-PrEP is pill, usually taken daily.
-Some people (mainly cisgender men) can use event-based dosing.
-This involves taking only two pills before sex, another after 24 hours and another after 48 hours.
+PrEP is usually an oral pill, taken daily.
+Some people (mainly cisgender men) can use event-based or 2:1:1 dosing.
+This involves only taking PrEP when you are going to have sex.
+2:1:1 dosing uses two pills before sex, another after 24 hours and another after 48 hours.

-PrEP uses two HIV drugs in one pill before (and after) exposure.
-This is usually tenofovir disoproxil (TD) and emtricitabine (FTC).
+PrEP uses two HIV drugs in one pill before (and after) sex.
+These are usually generic versions of tenofovir disoproxil (TD) and emtricitabine (FTC).
+Both these drugs are now off-patent, so PrEP is inexpensive and easily affordable.

 PEP = Post Exposure Prophylaxis.

-It is the term for using HIV drugs after a high risk exposure to reduce the chance of an infection.
-It can refer to any type of risk, for example, after a needle stick injury or after sex.
+PEP is the term for using HIV drugs after a high risk exposure to reduce the chance of an infection.
+I can refer to any type of risk, for example, after a needle stick injury or after sex.

 PEP involves taking a combination of three HIV drugs every day for one month.
 After this month you need to wait 4 to 8 weeks before an HIV antibody test will be effective.
 The time will depend on the type of test you use (see below).

 PEP needs to be taken as soon after sex as possible, ideally within the first few hours.
-In most countries PEP is only available within 48 hours of having sex.
-In a few countries, including the UK, PrEP can be prescribed up to 72 hours (three days) after.
+In some countries, PEP is only prescribed within 48 hours of having sex.
+In a few countries, including the UK, US and South Africa, PrEP can be prescribed up to 72 hours (three days) after.

 PEP is unlikely to have any effect if taken more than three days after sex.